-Tokyo is one of the best places to find a perfect cup of coffee.
-Although the best and trendiest coffee spots in the city sell their products at a reasonable price, they are often crowded with people.
-If you’re looking for a relaxing coffee shop during your day off, might as well head to these three lesser-known coffee shops.
-They have just opened a couple of months ago so you’ll surely get interested in the cafe’s concepts.
+Tokyo loves doing things perfectly and cutely, so it’s a great place to find a perfectly cute cup of coffee.
+Now, the best and trendiest coffee spots in the city sell their products at a reasonable price, they are often crowded with people.
+If you’re looking for a relaxing coffee shop during your day off, might as well head to these lesser-known but awesome coffee shops.

 Business Hours: 1:00 p.m to 7 p.m.

 Bongen Coffee is another small coffee shop which opened in Ginza in December 2017.
 It is getting a lot of attention owing to the hundred-year-old bonsai plant that serves as a backdrop for the cafe.
 It looks modern and elegant in its interior.
 It also has one long bench on one side which has two partitions.
 This cafe can only accommodate a few people, but that adds to its charm and feeling you have discovered a special little place.